 /usr/share/icons/Paper then i have to use the following command.

 # pushd +3 /usr/share/icons/Paper /home/daygeek /opt ~ /var/log [email protected]:/usr/share/icons/Paper#

-It will move (cut & past) all the directories to the end without changing the format, which is available in front of the given directory.
+It will move (cut & paste) all the directories to the end without changing the format, which is available in front of the given directory.

 Based on the above example.
 It will move all the available directories in front of the

 /usr/share/icons/Paper directory to end.

 It splits the directory stack with two parts

 Part-A & Part-B based on the request.
 The requested directory should be

 Part-A, it will go till the end of the stack.